Organ and Tissue Formation during Development

 Genes regulating vascular integrity

-We have used forward-genetic screens to identify mutants that disrupt cranial vascular integrity in the zebrafish (Figure 2), and next-gen sequencing methods to identify the defective genes from these mutants, including GDF6 (encoding growth differentiation factor 6,) and RHOA (encoding a small GTPase protein), uncovering their roles in vascular integrity and angiogenesis.
+We used forward-genetic screens to identify mutants that disrupt cranial vascular integrity in the zebrafish (Figure 2), and next-gen sequencing methods to identify the defective genes from these mutants, including GDF6 (encoding growth differentiation factor 6,) and RHOA (encoding a small GTPase protein), uncovering their roles in vascular integrity and angiogenesis.

 Figure 2.
 Intracranial hemorrhage (ICH) in the developing zebrafish

-The clarity of zebrafish larvae also makes it straightforward to screen for animals with intracranial hemorrhage, as is evident in comparing lateral views of a 2-day-old wild-type larva (A) with a hemorrhage-prone larva deficient in rap1b (B).
+The clarity of zebrafish larvae also makes it straightforward to screen for animals with intracranial hemorrhage, as is evident in comparing lateral views of a 2-day-old wild-type larva (A) with a hemorrhage-prone larva deficient in the gene rap1b (B).

-Revascularization after cutaneous injury
+Re-vascularization after cutaneous injury

 Vasculature and vascular-associated cells in the meninges